South West Coast Path : Weymouth to Lulworth Cove walk

 8 out of 10 - 2,400 feet / 730m of ascent (lots of small climbs)

-This spectacular coast walk follows the waymarked South West Coastal Path (SWCP) from Weymouth (seaside town with pictureque harbour) along its seafront promenade, then over cliffs and past secluded coves and beaches towards Durdle Door (stack) and Lulworth Cove.
+This spectacular coast walk follows the waymarked South West Coastal Path (SWCP) / England Coast Path (ECP) from Weymouth (seaside town with picturesque harbour) along its seafront promenade, then over spectacular cliffs and past secluded coves and beaches towards Durdle Door (stack) and Lulworth Cove.
 All, with views over Weymouth Bay and the Isle of Portland.

 The start is gentle - along the seafront then seawall.
-Then over a small hill (pub, cafe, both with views) to Bowleaze Cove with its spectacular art deco hotel.
-Then past some small beaches to the Smuglers Inn in Osmington for lunch.
-After lunch the path climbs to an undulating ridge (a more level inland option is available) past Durdle Door (a stack, great beach) before descending to Lulworth Cove.
+Then over a small hill (pub, cafe, both with sea views) to Bowleaze Cove with its spectacular art deco hotel.
+Then past some small beaches to the Smugglers Inn in Osmington for lunch.
+After lunch the cliff top path continues on past Ringstead and above Burning Cliff beach (the fire went out in in 19th C).
+It passes St Catherine-by-the-Sea church (nice picnic spot), and then becomes an undulating cliff edge walk (a more level inland option is available) to Durdle Door (a stack, great beach) before descending to Lulworth Cove.

 Return to Wool Station by bus (summer only) or taxi